zuarbase/mitto-plugin-reqres/README.md

 # Mitto Plugin for ReqRes

+## TODO

+* Update this README.
+* Wizard does not currently create the jobs.
+* Wizard does not redirect to job page after creating job.

+## Introduction

 Example plugin for Mitto (version at the time of publishing was 2.8.7).

 This Mitto plugin uses minimal code.
 It does not create a plugin